← All field notes

 EquityNoneNoneNone

-Three things people sometimes expect from a "CTO" retainer that are not in any tier:
+Three things people sometimes expect from a "CTO" retainer that are not included at any price:

 You do not get 40 hours a week, at any price.
 If you need 40 hours, you need a full-time hire.